secretstartups/handbook/content/handbook/engineering/development/dev/create/ide/_index.md

 - Slack Channel: [`#g_create_ide`][slack]
 - Slack Groups: `@create-ide-team` (entire team) and `@create-ide-engs` (just engineers)

-### 📆 Team Meetings
+### 📆 Group Meetings
+<span id="-team-meetings" data-message="alias anchor for old links"></span>

-**❗️Important**: For every meeting, the [IDE team's meeting document][gdoc] should be used, and filled with the meeting notes, as well as references to any other sync meeting agendas/notes/recordings which have recently occurred.
+**❗️Important**: For every meeting, the [IDE group's meeting document][gdoc] should be used, and filled with the meeting notes, as well as references to any other sync meeting agendas/notes/recordings which have recently occurred.
 This will make it easier for people to find any meeting notes.

 These are regular meetings in which most team members will participate.
 Below is our schedule:

 #### Quarterly Strategy and OKR Planning Meeting

 - **When:** Once every quarter.
-- **What:** In this meeting, we will discuss and align our team's strategic goals and objectives.
+- **What:** In this meeting, we will discuss and align our group's strategic goals and objectives.
 We'll go over our progress on OKRs and define the next steps to achieve them.

 #### Think Big Sessions / Optional Sync Call